crystal-ruby/pages/rubyx/layers.md

 [here](https://github.com/whitequark/parser).
 The output of the parser is again an ast, which needs to be compiled to the typed layer.

-The dynamic aspects of ruby are actually reltively easy to handle, once the whole system is in place, because the whole system is written in ruby without external dependencies.
+The dynamic aspects of ruby are actually relatively easy to handle, once the whole system is in place, because the whole system is written in ruby without external dependencies.
 Since (when finished) it can compile ruby, it can do so to produce a binary.
 This binary can then contain the whole of the system, and so the resulting binary will be able to produce binary code when it runs.
 With small changes to the linking process (easy in ruby!) it can then extend itself.

-The type aspect is more tricky: Ruby is not typed and but the typed layer is after all.
-And if everything were objects (as we like to pretend in ruby) we could just do a lot of dynamic checking, possibly later introduce some caching.
-But everything is not an object, minimally integers are not, but maybe also floats and other values.
+The type aspect is more tricky: Ruby is not typed but the typed layer is after all.
-The distinction between what is an integer and what an object has sprouted an elaborate type system, which is (by necessity) present in the typed layer.
+But since everything is object (yes, also integers and floats are first class citizens) we know the type on any object at any time and can check it easily.
+Easy checks also make inline method jump tables relatively easy.

 ### Typed intermediate layer